superfly/docs/reference/configuration.html.md

 This example defines an HTTP handler on port 80.

 * `handlers` : An array of strings, each string selecting a handler process to terminate the connection with at the edge.
-Here, the ["HTTP" handler](/docs/services/#http) will accept HTTP traffic and pass it on to the internal port of the application which we defined earlier.
+Here, the `http` handler will accept HTTP traffic and pass it on to the `internal_port` of the application, which we defined in the `services` section above.
+  For the list of available handlers, and how they manage network traffic, see the [Public Network Services documentation](/docs/reference/services/).
 * `port` : An integer representing the external port to listen on (ports 1-65535).
 * `force_https`: A boolean which determines whether to enforce HTTP to HTTPS redirects.

-You can have more than one `services.ports` sections.
+You can have more than one `services.ports` section.
 The default configuration, for example, contains two.
 We've already seen one above.
-The second one defines an external port 443 for secure connections, using the ["tls" handler](/docs/services/#tls).
+The second one defines an external port 443 for secure connections, using the `tls` handler.

 ```toml
   [[services.ports]]